AkashKrish1609/HTML-CSS-project/HTML CSS project/README-template.md

 ### What I learned
  This is my first project with frontend mentor.
 It was a great learning as I got to implement whatever I learnt.
 This project helps my confidence as a website developer..

- -I learned grid in this project
+ - I learned grid in this project
- -how to use grid in the display attribute -grid-template-columns is another attribute I learnt which shapes the grid columns -I learnt to center objects with position attribute
+ - how to use grid in the display attribute
+ - grid-template-columns is another attribute I learnt which shapes the grid columns
+ - I learnt to center objects with position attribute

 ### Continued development
 The concepts which I am not fully understand are :

--position (absolute, relative)
+- position (absolute, relative)
--display
--transform
+- display
+- transform

 ### Useful resources